Jaytech29/video-chatting-app/Readme.md

 We encrypt data stored in S3, RDS, and other services using KMS.

 Scalability:
-To scale the application for increased demand, we can:
+To scale the application for increased demand, we:

 Increase the number of EC2 instances in the ASG to handle more traffic.
 Use larger instance types for the EC2 instances to handle more requests per second.